DitroniX/ESPRanger-LoRa-GNSS-GPS-IMU-RS485-60V/README.md

 ## Updates

+-   25-09-30 - Beta boards in production.
+Testing will follow and then production boards ordered mid October.
 -   25-09-26 - Beta boards ordered.
 Boards are the first layout but designed to hopefully be the final.
 -   25-09-25 - Preliminary Information
 -   25-09  - Alpha Testing, Schematics and Layout Topology